sajhishikshasupport-del/Sajhi-Shiksha/README.md

 > Sharing Knowledge — From You, For You

-A modern, fast, and accessible educational resource platform built for KVS (Kendriya Vidyalaya) students and teachers.
+A modern, fast, and accessible educational resource platform built for students and teachers.
 Provides free study materials, question papers, formats, and learning resources for classes 1-12.

 ## 🌐 Live Demo